 Family of Nagaratnam L-R: Sumathi, Rajambal, Nagaratnam, Nirmala.
 Standing at the back is Remala.

 Nagaratnam himself was seen as a colossal figure moving in the community.
 His passion was sharing the Holy Writings with believers.
 He simply fell in love with the Holy Words.
 He was a book worm, reading all the Bahá’í books available.
-Although there were three Bahá’í centers in Alor Star during his days in Alor Star, his residence too served like a Bahá’í center with a string of believers, especially youths walking into his house to discuss the Faith and get strength and guidance from Nagaratnam.
-With Appu Raman and Theresa Chee moving out of Alor Star it was Nagaratnam who rose up as the heart and soul of the Alor Star Bahá’í community.
+Although there were three Bahá’í centers in Alor Setar during his days in Alor Setar, his residence too served like a Bahá’í center with a string of believers, especially youths walking into his house to discuss the Faith and get strength and guidance from Nagaratnam.
+With Appu Raman and Theresa Chee moving out of Alor Setar it was Nagaratnam who rose up as the heart and soul of the Alor Setar Bahá’í community.
 It must be said that Nagaratnam was a very imposing and majestic personality in all the places he resided.

 Teaching Conference held at the Private High School, Sungei Petani on May 12, 1967, organised by the Central Regional Teaching Committee.
 Nagaratnam is squatting at extreme right.
 This is a community that Naga nurtured from 1963.

-Nagaratnam and friends with Hand of the Cause of God Mr. Abul Qasim Faizi at the opening of the Alor Star Bahá’í Center, December 1968
+Nagaratnam and friends with Hand of the Cause of God Mr. Abul Qasim Faizi at the opening of the Alor Setar Bahá’í Center, December 1968

 His maturity and deep understanding of the Faith became very evident during consultation sessions, especially at unit conventions and national conventions.
 He never missed any convention as he saw conventions as the perfect platform for throwing in suggestions to shape the future of the faith and communities.